leeds1219/Temp/README.md

 ```
 Notes:

-Upgrade peft and accelerate to ensure compatibility with transformers==4.49.
+> Upgrade peft and accelerate to ensure compatibility with transformers==4.49.

-FLMR originally uses transformers==4.28.
+> FLMR originally uses transformers==4.28.

-Add num_items_in_batch=None argument to the compute_loss method in PreFLMRTrainer to comply with the updated HF Trainer API:
+> Add num_items_in_batch=None argument to the compute_loss method in PreFLMRTrainer to comply with the updated HF Trainer API and use safe_serialization=False:
 ```
 class PreFLMRTrainer(Trainer):
     # added , num_items_in_batch=None since transformers 4.49.0 requires this input